 NOVAFRICA is a knowledge center created by the Nova School of Business and Economics of the Universidade Nova de Lisboa in 2011.
-Its mission is to produce expertise with an impact on business and economic development in Africa.
-A particular focus is on Portuguese-speaking Africa, i.e., Angola, Cape Verde, Guinea-Bissau, Mozambique, and Sao Tome and Principe.
+Its mission is to produce expertise that promotes business and economic development in Africa, in line with the Sustainable Development Goals (SDGs) defined by the United Nations.
+A particular focus is on Portuguese-speaking African countries, i.e., Angola, Cape Verde, Guinea-Bissau, Mozambique, and Sao Tome and Principe.

-The NOVAFRICA center develops research activities in the areas of economics and business management with the purpose of collecting rigorous evidence that has real impact.
-As a result of these activities, the center produces both academic publications of relevance to the development process, and publications that are more applied in nature – including publications that contribute to manager training or to the design of public policies.
+As a result of this research, NOVAFRICA produces both academic publications of relevance to the development process, and publications that are more applied in nature – including publications that contribute to the design of public policies and to private sector development.
 The center also promotes local capacity building activities such as internships and training initiatives, and offers consulting services in its areas of expertise.

 To get a glance at what NOVAFRICA does, click here.